straw-hat-team/adr/adrs/2068541249/README.md

 `./src`, introducing potential bugs that are hard to track without knowing the underline tool.

-You may also run into such issue by changing `compilerOptions.paths` instead, for example:
+You may also run into such issues by changing `compilerOptions.paths` instead, for example:

 ```jsonc